mritogether/mritogether.github.io/timetable.md

 # Agenda Overview
 The content will be offered live across 4 distinct time zones (Atlantic, Pacific, Indian, and Caribbean) to span 24 hours.
 Generally, each session will be repeated across two time zones: Atlantic/Pacific and Indian/Caribbean.
 Despite these repeated session topics, new speakers and content will be provided.

 Content will be accessed through Zoom Events (when you register for the event you'll be granted a ticket for the Zoom Event).
-In addition, for the social breaks and anytime during the meeting, a social platform will be available to interact with other participants through [A10dee](https://a10dee.com/) *(our personalized world coming soon)*.
+In addition, for the social breaks and anytime during the meeting, a social platform will be available to interact with other participants through [A10dee](https://platform.a10dee.com/open-science/events?event=I8NL4qMzh9DyDHH4FQdh).
 You'll have the ability to view posters and sponsor booths as well here.

 **We offer two ways to ensure you have the times correct before proceeding:**
 1. Select your time zone in this dropdown menu to see the adapted times in the program below: <select id="timezone_select" onchange="adaptTime()"></select>.
 2. After each heading in the program, there will be a link to automatically add an calendar invite.

+**Videos of the sessions are being uploaded!
+Click on the talk title to see the video (hosted on YouTube)**

 * TOC
 {:toc}